Faculty Advisors

 Omicron Delta Epsilon is a member of the Association of College Honor Societies in the United States, and thus fully recognized and accredited.

-It is governed by an International Executive Board consisting of the International President, the President-Elect, two or more Vice-Presidents, the Executive Secretary-Treasurer, the Editor-in Chief of The American Economist, the Editor of the Fisher/Taussig Competitions and the Chair and Vice Chair of the Board of Trustees.
-The International Board of Trustees consists of outstanding economists both in the U.S. and in other countries who are elected at the ODE Biennial Convention.
+It is governed by an International Executive Board Consisting of the International President, the president-elect, two or more vice-presidents, the Executive Secretary-Treasurer, the Editor-in Chief of The American Economist, the Editor of the Awards Competitions, the Chair of the International Board of Trustees, and the Chair and Vice Chair of the Board of Trustees.
+The International Board of Trustees consists of outstanding economists both in the United States and in other countries that are elected at the ODE Biennial Convention.

 The International Executive Board is the operative governing body of the society.
-It meets at least once a year to set policy, approve new chapters (which may be approved by mail ballot in the interim), approve recommendations for the appointment of the regional representatives, recommend requested changes in the constitution, and take action on appropriate matters and issues in the accordance with the provisions of the constitution.
+It meets at least once a year to set policy, approve new chapters (which may be approved by mail ballot in the interim), recommend requested changes in the constitution, and take action on appropriate matters and issues in accordance with the provisions of the constitution.

-An international initiation fee, currently (2007) $32.00, is paid by each prospective member of Omicron Delta Epsilon upon his/her election to membership in the Honor Society.
-In return, he/she receives a membership scroll and a one year subscription (2 issues) to The American Economist.
+Each prospective member of Omicron Delta Epsilon upon his/her election pays an international initiation fee, currently $40.00, to membership in the Honor Society.
+In return, he/she receives a membership scroll, card, and free on-line access to The American Economist.
 The purchase of the official key or pin by the initiates is optional but encouraged.
 There are no annual international dues.
-Current (2007) Journal subscriptions are $10.00 for students per annum, or $25.00 per year or $50.00 for three years.
-Back issues of the Journal are available at $15.00 each and life memberships are $150.00.

 The American Economist

-The American Economist, is the journal of Omicron Delta Epsilon.
+The American Economist is the journal of the Omicron Delta Epsilon, which is published biannually, April and November.
 Its purposes are twofold: first, to provide an outlet for essays and papers written by graduate and undergraduate students of a nature not normally solicited by existing professional journals but of sufficient interest and merit to warrant publication; and second, to provide a means of acquainting economists and undergraduates contemplating a career in economics with current developments in pure and applied economics.
 The American Economist periodically publishes a set of course reading lists for major universities, covering different fields of economics and abstracts of doctoral dissertations in the same field, in addition to articles and other features of interest.

 The Editors of The American Economist are assisted in their work by a prominent Editorial Board.